 This delicious baked pork tenderloin is wrapped in bacon and flavored with seasoned salt and herbs.
 Pork tenderloins can vary greatly in size.
-To avoid undercooking or overcooking, I recommend a reliable instant-read food thermometer.
+To avoid undercooking or overcooking, use a reliable instant-read food thermometer.

-The bacon adds extra fat and juiciness to the lean pork tenderloins.
-I partially cook the bacon before wrapping the pork to eliminate some of the fat.
+The bacon adds extra fat, flavor, and juiciness to the lean pork tenderloin.
+To lessen the amount of fat, partially cook the bacon before wrapping the pork.
 The bacon should still be flexible enough to wrap around the meat.
-You may use pre-cooked packaged bacon as well.
+You may use pre-cooked packaged bacon if you'd like.

 - 1 tablespoon of garlic powder

-- 1 teaspoon of Lawry's Seasoned Salt or a Cajun seasoning blend with salt
+- 1 teaspoon of seasoned salt or a Cajun seasoning blend with salt (see below)

 - 1 teaspoon dried crumbled leaf basil